Skip to main content

 Technical Analysis

-The vulnerability CVE-2025-64517 affects sudo-rs, a Rust-based memory-safe implementation of sudo and su.
-When configured with 'Defaults targetpw' or 'Defaults rootpw', sudo-rs is supposed to require the password of the target or root account for authentication.
-However, in versions 0.2.5 up to but not including 0.2.10, sudo-rs incorrectly records the invoking user's UID in the authentication timestamp rather than the authenticated target user's UID.
-This timestamp is used to bypass subsequent authentication prompts within a valid session window.
-Consequently, a user with high privileges who knows the password of one allowed account can exploit this flaw to run commands as any other account permitted by the sudo policy without needing their passwords.
-This undermines the security model intended by the 'targetpw' and 'rootpw' options, which are designed to enforce stricter authentication requirements.
-The flaw does not impact versions before 0.2.5, as these did not support the relevant options, and was fixed in version 0.2.10.
-The vulnerability requires local access with elevated privileges (PR:H), no user interaction, and has a local attack vector (AV:L).
-It impacts integrity but not confidentiality or availability.
-No public exploits have been reported so far.
+CVE-2025-64517 is a vulnerability classified under CWE-287 (Improper Authentication) affecting sudo-rs, a Rust-based implementation of the sudo and su utilities.
+The flaw exists in versions 0.2.5 up to but not including 0.2.10 when the sudo-rs configuration enables 'Defaults targetpw' or 'Defaults rootpw'.
+These options require the password of the target account (or root) rather than the invoking user for authentication.
+However, due to a logic error, sudo-rs records the invoking user's UID in the authentication timestamp rather than the authenticated target user's UID.
+This timestamp is used to bypass subsequent authentication prompts within the same terminal session.
+Consequently, a user with high privileges who knows the password of one allowed target account can execute commands as any other account permitted by the sudo policy without knowing their passwords.
+This effectively undermines the security intent of the 'targetpw' and 'rootpw' options, allowing privilege escalation and unauthorized command execution.
+The vulnerability does not affect versions prior to 0.2.5, as these options were not available, and is fixed in version 0.2.10.
+The CVSS 3.1 score of 4.4 reflects a local attack vector requiring high privileges but with no confidentiality or availability impact, and no user interaction needed.
+No public exploits have been reported.
+The flaw highlights the importance of correct UID tracking in authentication mechanisms to prevent unauthorized access escalation.

 Potential Impact